jelocodes/jelocodes.github.io/_posts/2017-08-30-trust_data_not_lore_sql_joins_visualized.markdown

 When organized properly, we can trust data, and information's relationship to other data gives us context and a narrative.

-Learning SQL and organizing data helps us make sense of a complicated universe, whether in a computer program or in reality, which is, perhaps in and of itself, all just information.
+Learning SQL and organizing data helps us make sense of a complicated universe, whether in a computer program or in reality, which is, perhaps in and of itself, in the end, all just information.